Ludwig Beck: Early life and career

-Born in Biebrich (now a borough of Wiesbaden, Hesse) in Hesse-Nassau, he was educated in the Prussian military tradition.
+Ludwig August Theodor Beck was born on 29 June 1880 in Biebrich in Hesse-Nassau (now a borough of Wiesbaden, Hesse) to industrialist Ludwig Georg Ernst Wilhelm Beck and his wife Bertha (née Draudt).
 He served on the Western Front during the First World War as a staff officer.
 After the war, he served in various staff and command appointments.
 In 1931 and 1932, he led the group of army writers, at the Department of the Army (Truppenamt), which published the German Army Operations Manual, Truppenführung.
 The first section was promulgated in 1933 and the second section in 1934.
 A modified version is still in use today by the Bundeswehr.
 He was promoted to Generalleutnant in 1932.
-Two years later, in 1934, he replaced, General Wilhelm Adam as chief of the Truppenamt, the camouflaged General Staff (the Treaty of Versailles explicitly forbade the existence of the General Staff).
+Two years later, in 1934, he replaced General Wilhelm Adam as chief of the Truppenamt, the camouflaged General Staff (the Treaty of Versailles explicitly forbade the existence of the General Staff).

-In September and October 1930, Beck was a leading defence witness at the trial in Leipzig of three Reichswehr junior officers: Lieutenant Richard Scheringer, Hans Friedrich Wendt and Hanns Ludin.
-The three men were charged with membership in the Nazi Party although membership in political parties was forbidden for members of the Reichswehr.
-The three officers admitted their membership and used as their defence the claim that the Nazi Party membership should not be forbidden to Reichswehr personnel.
-When the three officers were arrested after being caught red-handed distributing Nazi literature at their base, Beck, the commanding officer of the 5th Artillery Regiment based in Ulm, to which the three Nazi officers belonged, was furious and argued that since the Nazi Party was a force for good, Reichswehr personnel should not be banned from joining the party.
+In September and October 1930, Beck was a leading defence witness at the trial in Leipzig of three junior Reichswehr officers: Lieutenant Richard Scheringer, Hans Friedrich Wendt and Hanns Ludin.
+The three men were charged with being members of the Nazi Party since members of the Reichswehr were forbidden from membership of political parties.
+The three officers admitted their membership and used as their defence the claim that Nazi Party membership should not be forbidden to military personnel.
+When the three officers were arrested after being caught distributing Nazi literature at their base, Beck, the commanding officer of the 5th Artillery Regiment based in Ulm, to which the three officers belonged, was furious and argued that since the Nazi Party was a force for good, Reichswehr personnel should not be banned from joining the party.
 At the preliminary hearing, Beck spoke on behalf of the three officers.

 At the Leipzig trial of Ludin and Scheringer, Beck testified to the good character of the accused, described the Nazi Party as a positive force in German life and proclaimed his belief that the Reichswehr ban on Nazi Party membership should be rescinded.
 When Lieutenant Scheringer spoke of a future war in which the Nazi Party and the Reichswehr would fight hand in hand as brothers in a "war of liberation" to abrogate the Treaty of Versailles, Beck supported Scheringer by testifying, "The Reichswehr is told daily that it is an army of leaders.
 What is a young officer to understand by that?"

 Historians such as Sir John Wheeler-Bennett have noted that Beck was deliberately distorting the principle of Hans von Seeckt's Führerarmee ("Army of Leaders"), which trained soldiers to be leaders for when the army would be expanded beyond the limits permitted by the Treaty of Versailles, by seeking to apply it to politics.